lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 - As you go, use `assertNotNil` when necessary.
 Make sure to annotate with explicit errors if the statement may fail.
 - Add missing imports (mostly for generated types).
+Learn your IDE's keyboard shortcut to add unambiguous imports automatically.

 ## Constants and module live bindings

-Every project has constants, be it an const-object to define the available roles, or some service which exports a constant.
+Every project has constants, be it a const-object to define the available roles, or some service which exports a constant.

 Tasks: